 Note: This hook will be called from child processes.
-Modifying global state will not affect the main process or ocrmypdf.pluginspec.filter_page_image(page: PageContext, image_filename: pathlib.Path) \rightarrow pathlib.Path Called to filter the whole page before it is inserted into the PDF.

-other child processes.
+Modifying global state will not affect the main process or other child processes.

-'''

-ocrmypdf.pluginspec.filter_pdf_page(page: PageContext, image_filename: pathlib.Path, output_pdf:

-pathlib.Path) → pathlib.Path

-'''

-Called to convert a filtered whole page image into a PDF.
+ocrmypdf.pluginspec.filter_pdf_page(page: PageContext, image_filename: Path, output_pdf: Path) \rightarrow Path Called to convert a filtered whole page image into a PDF.